-Mark Mortensen is an Assistant Professor of Organisational Behaviour at INSEAD.
+Mark Mortensen is an Associate Professor of Organisational Behaviour at INSEAD.

 Professor Mortensen studies the changing form of organizational collaboration.
 In his research he focuses on two increasingly prevalent ways of organizing that do not fit traditional models of team dynamics: globally distributed (virtual) and project-based work.
 In distributed contexts, he has investigated the nature of conflict and its relationship to identity, context, and communication; the impact of dispersion structure – in the form of balance, imbalance, and isolation – on collaboration dynamics; and the effects of first-hand experience – gained through site visits and expatriate assignments – on trust.
 In project-based work he has examined the effects of working in multiple, partially-overlapping, fluidly-shifting projects on collaboration dynamics and has proposed a fundamentally new model of collaboration.
 Professor Mortensen's research has been recognized in the academic community through awards including: 2004 William H. Newman award, 2004 OB Division Best Dissertation-Based Paper award, and 2001 Runner-up OCIS Division Best Paper award from the Academy of Management.
 His research has appeared in top peer-reviewed academic journals including Organization Science, Management Science, the Academy of Management Review, the Journal of Organizational Behavior, and the International Journal of Conflict Management; in multiple edited volumes; in practitioner journals such as the MIT- Sloan Management Review, Harvard Business Review Online, and IESE Insight; and in media outlets including the Economist, The Boston Globe, and The Globe and Mail.